-Lesson 5: Add SSIS Package Configurations for the Package Deployment Model
+Lesson 5: Add SSIS package configurations for the Package Deployment Model

-Package configurations let you set run-time properties and variables from outside of the development environment.
+Package configurations let you set run-time properties and variables from outside the development environment.
 Configurations allow you to develop packages that are flexible and easy to both deploy and distribute.
 Microsoft Integration Services offers the following configuration types:

 XML configuration file

 Parent package variable

 In this lesson, you modify the example Integration Services package that you created in Lesson 4: Add error flow redirection with SSIS to use the Package Deployment Model and take advantage of package configurations.
 You can also copy the completed Lesson 4 package included with this tutorial.